-NOTE: Student absences resulting from a suspension shall remain in the attendance record regardless of the outcome of any disciplinary investigation or the decision of the Student Conduct Committee.
+Note: Student absences resulting from a suspension shall remain in the attendance record regardless of the outcome of any disciplinary investigation or the decision of the Student Conduct Committee.

 Dismissal - A sanction by which the student is withdrawn from school.
 Such students may only reapply for admission with the approval of the Campus President.
-Students dismissed from the school remain responsible for any outstanding balance owed to the school.
+Students dismissed for violations of this Code remain responsible for any outstanding balance owed to the school.